antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_18.png)

 ### Text
-Ba T vemembkel and
+"I don't get to decide
+what I remember and
-what G dont.
+what I don't.
-NW get
+All I get to
 decide
 is what to decide
 about
-What L
-to
-es f
+what I remember."

 ---